The first apple orchard of Himachal, or for that matter Punjab, was planted at Bandrole (Kullu) in 1870.

 .

-Adding to the fruits that already grew here (apricot, peach, walnut, quince, wild fig, apple, pear, raspberry, hill plum, wild cherry, wild vine, wild apple, lime, citron, and many wild fruits), they brought European varieties of apple, pear, apricot, plum, cherry, grape, currant, pomegranate, and strawberry.
+When the British arrived, they introduced various European fruits and vegetables to the region.
+Resident officers and settlers were the pioneers in cultivating these crops in Kulu, initially to meet their own consumption needs.
+Adding to the fruits that already grew here—such as apricot, peach, walnut, quince, wild fig, apple, pear, raspberry, hill plum, wild cherry, wild vine, wild apple, lime, citron, and many wild fruits—they brought European varieties of apple, pear, apricot, plum, cherry, grape, currant, pomegranate, and strawberry.
 The indigenous varieties were used as stock for the newer cultivars.

-Among the vegetables, potatoes, pumpkins, beans, a kind of lettuce, and cucumbers grew in abundance and, with the advent of the British, tomatoes, cabbage, cauliflower, french beans, peas, asparagus, lettuce and carrots were also being grown.
+Among the vegetables, potatoes, pumpkins, beans, a kind of lettuce, and cucumbers already grew in abundance.
+With the advent of the British, tomatoes, cabbage, cauliflower, French beans, peas, asparagus, lettuce, and carrots were also introduced and cultivated in the region.

-According to Colonel Harcourt (AC Kullu, 1869-71), the quality of the produce was equal to the best samples of England’s markets.
+According to Colonel Harcourt, Assistant Commissioner of Kulu from 1869 to 1871, the quality of the produce grown in the region was equal to the best samples found in England’s markets.

 “…almost every article fit for human food grows to perfection in this country, so bountifully endowed by nature; and it would seem as if Kooloo well deserved the appellation of the Garden of India, so rich is it in all the products that gratify either sight or taste.”